Blog Layout

 Share

-By Doug Jones 29 May, 2020
+By Doug Jones May 29, 2020

 When we reference Long Term or LT investing at Precision Wealth Strategies we are specifically speaking of investment strategies and models that are intended to be used for the portion of a Client’s overall portfolio that they don’t anticipate needing to draw upon for 10 years or longer.
 Using history as a reference, generally speaking when you have 10 years or longer to remain invested, then investing primarily in equities (ownership of company stock directly, or funds containing the stock of a diversified basket of companies) has resulted in a larger return.
 Restated more concisely, LT investing within our philosophies generally refers to funds that aren’t needed for 10-years or longer, and therefore have time to take advantage of the potential upside that is expected from equity investments over a long time horizon.